niasantiago/Code-Wars/README.md

 # 3. Create a function that returns the sum of the two lowest positive numbers given an array of minimum 4 positive integers.
 No floats or non-positive integers will be passed.
 # 4. Now you have to write a function that takes an argument and returns the square of it.
 # 5. It's pretty straightforward.
 Your goal is to create a function that removes the first and last characters of a string.
 You're given one parameter, the original string.
 You don't have to worry with strings with less than two characters.
+# 7. If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
+The sum of these multiples is 23.
+Finish the solution so that it returns the sum of all the multiples of 3 or 5 below the number passed in.
+Additionally, if the number is negative, return 0 (for languages that do have them).
+Note: If the number is a multiple of both 3 and 5, only count it once.